 It is important to know if you are at an "Exploratory stage", or in a “Ready to buy” stage , as planning is quite different in each case.

 Exploratory stage: At this stage, you can decide to spend months or even years checking different areas and properties on the internet.
 When you are exploring, avoid contacting multiple agents or visiting houses as agents will notice this, and you will end up losing credibility if you need their help at a later stage.
-If you start visiting houses when you don’t know where you want to live, it is like trying to put the roof on a house before the foundation or walls have been built.
+Also if you visit houses before you are able to buy, you may never get the.
 However feel free to discuss your project with us, we will be pleased to offer advice.

 Ready to buy stage: Once you know the type of house you like and your ideal location, then you can start the real search and build up a shortlist of favourite houses.
 Again before contacting dozens of agents to get details on each property you find, consider using Smartfinder Home to take this work off your shoulders.
 We can check the properties you find, and propose also other properties for you to look at.
 This is the collaborative search, and working as a team we end up speeding the whole process for you.
 We also ensure you don’t miss out on other buying opportunities.